Oaxaca City: Colonial period

-The first Spanish expedition to Oaxaca arrived late in 1521, headed by Captain Francisco de Orozco who was accompanied by 400 Aztec warriors.
+The first Spanish expedition to Oaxaca arrived late in 1521, headed by Captain Francisco de Orozco, who was accompanied by 400 Aztec warriors.
 Hernán Cortés sent Francisco de Orozco to Oaxaca because Moctezuma II had said that the Aztecs' gold came from there.
 The Spanish expedition under Orozco set about building a Spanish city where the Aztec military post was at the base of the Cerro de Fortín.

-The first mass in Oaxaca was given by Chaplain Juan Díaz on the bank of the Atoyac River under a large huaje tree, where the Church of San Juan de Dios would be constructed later.
-This same chaplain added saints’ names to the surrounding villages, in addition to keeping their Nahuatl names: Santa María Oaxaca, San Martín Mexicapan, San Juan Chapultepec, Santo Tomas Xochimilco, San Matías Jalatlaco, Santiago Tepeaca, etc. This group of Spaniards chose their first mayor, Gutierres de Badajoc, and their first town council, and began construction of the cathedral of Oaxaca in 1522.
+Chaplain Juan Díaz gave the first mass in Oaxaca on the bank of the Atoyac River under a large huaje tree, where the Church of San Juan de Dios would be constructed later.
+This same chaplain added saints' names to the surrounding villages, in addition to keeping their Nahuatl names: Santa María Oaxaca, San Martín Mexicapan, San Juan Chapultepec, Santo Tomas Xochimilco, San Matías Jalatlaco, Santiago Tepeaca, etc. This group of Spaniards chose their first mayor, Gutierres de Badajoc, and their first town council, and began construction of the cathedral of Oaxaca in 1522.
 Their name for the settlement was Guajaca, a Hispanization of the Nahuatl name used by the Aztec (it was later spelled as Oaxaca).

-The relatively independent village did not suit Hernán Cortes, who wanted to control power over the entire region.
-Cortés sent Pedro de Alvarado, who proceeded to drive out most of the village's population.
+The relatively independent village did not suit Hernán Cortés, who wanted to control power over the entire region.
+Cortés sent Pedro de Alvarado, who drove out most of the village's population.
 The original Spanish settlers appealed to the Spanish crown to recognize the village they founded, which it did in 1526, dividing the land among the Spaniards of Orozco's expedition.
-But three months later, Cortés forced out the population of the village once again and replaced the town council with his own appointees.
-The original founders appealed again to Spanish royal authority, this time to the viceroy in Mexico City, Nuño de Guzmán.
-He also sided with the original founders; they reestablished the town in 1529, naming it Antequera, in honor of Nuño de Guzmán's hometown.
+But three months later, Cortés forced the village's population out once again and replaced the town council with his own appointees.
+The founders appealed again to Spanish royal authority, this time to the viceroy in Mexico City, Nuño de Guzmán.
+He also sided with the founders; they reestablished the town in 1529, naming it Antequera, in honor of Nuño de Guzmán's hometown.
 Francisco de Herrera convened the new, Crown-approved town council.
 Juan Peláez de Berrio platted the new settlement.

 In the meantime, Cortés gained from the crown the title of the Marquis of the Valley of Oaxaca, which contains the disputed village.
-This enabled him to demand high taxes in the area, and to control the territory that surrounded the village.
+This enabled him to demand high taxes in the area and to control the territory that surrounded the village.
 The village had to survive while surrounded by other villages that answered to Cortés.
-These villages not only did not take orders from Antequera, they were hostile to it, mostly likely encouraged by Cortés.
+These villages not only did not take orders from Antequera, they were hostile to it, most likely encouraged by Cortés.

-To counter this, the village petitioned the Crown to be elevated to the status of a city, which would give it certain rights, privileges and exceptions.
-It would also ensure that the settlement would remain under the direct control of the king, rather than of Cortés.
+To counter this, the village petitioned the Crown for elevation to city status, which would grant it certain rights, privileges, and exceptions.
+It would also ensure that the settlement remained under the king's direct control, rather than Cortés's.
 This petition was granted in 1532 by Charles V of Spain.